 The beautiful setting in Villa Borghese and the chance to walk through scenic gardens add a relaxing touch after your museum visit.
 Overall, it’s a great choice for art lovers eager to see masterpieces in an atmosphere that encourages reflection and admiration.

-For those on a tight schedule or seeking a curated experience, the skip-the-line feature and knowledgeable guides make this tour stand out.
+For those on a tight schedule or seeking a curated experience, the skip-the-line feature and guides make this tour stand out.
 Just keep in mind the size of the tour and your personal preferences for exploration—this isn’t a sprawling museum experience, but a focused, high-quality visit worth the price.

 Rome: Borghese Gallery Ticket + Audioguide & Optional Tour